 Energy Efficient Maneuvering of Connected and Automated Vehicles 2020-01-0583

-Onboard sensing and external connectivity using Vehicle-to-Vehicle (V2V), Vehicle-to-Infrastructure (V2I) and Vehicle-to-Everything (V2X) technologies will allow a vehicle to "know" its future operating conditions with some degree of certainty, greatly narrowing prior information gaps.
-The increased development of such Connected and Automated Vehicle (CAV) systems, currently used mostly for safety and driver convenience, presents new opportunities to improve the energy efficiency of individual vehicles.
-The NEXTCAR program is one such initiative by the Advanced Research Projects Agency – Energy (ARPA-E) to developed advanced vehicle dynamics and powertrain control technologies that leverage such connected information streams.
-Southwest Research Institute (SwRI) in collaboration with Toyota and University of Michigan is currently working on improving energy consumption of a Toyota Prius Prime 2017 by 20%.
-This paper provides an overview of the various algorithms that have been developed to achieve the energy consumption target.
-A breakdown of how individual algorithms contribute to the overall target is presented.
-The team built a specialized test-bed called CAV dynamometer that integrates a traffic simulator and a hub dynamometer for testing the algorithms in a controlled environment.
-This ensures the algorithms are subjected to repeatable traffic scenarios and provides a mechanism to test robustness of the algorithms to disturbances in the system.
-Vehicle results from the CAV dynamometer testing and preliminary track testing is presented.
+Onboard sensing and external connectivity using Vehicle-to-Vehicle (V2V), Vehicle-to-Infrastructure (V2I) and Vehicle-to-Everything (V2X) technologies allows a vehicle to "know" its future operating environment with some degree of certainty, greatly narrowing prior information gaps.
+The increased development of such connected and automated vehicle systems, currently used mostly for safety and driver convenience, presents new opportunities to improve the energy efficiency of individual vehicles [1, 2, 3, 4, 5].
+Southwest Research Institute (SwRI) in collaboration with Toyota Motor North America and University of Michigan is currently working on improving energy consumption of a Toyota Prius Prime 2017 by 20%.
+This paper will provide an overview of the various algorithms that are being developed to achieve the energy consumption target.
+Custom tools such as a traffic simulator was built to model traffic flow in Fort Worth, Texas with sufficient accuracy.
+The benefits of a traffic simulator are two-fold: (1) generation of repeatable traffic flow patterns and (2) evaluation of the robustness of control algorithms by introducing disturbances.
+The traffic simulator is integrated with a high-precision hub dynamometer for testing the various control algorithms in a controlled environment.
+Vehicle testing results from the hub dynamometer is presented.